lucaslimafernandes/API_Bench/README.md

 # API_Bench
-A Simple Benchmark using Go, Python, Nginx and Docker.
+A Simple Benchmark using Go, Python, Nginx, and Docker.

-This test is a subject of study for the Go language and the use of Docker and Nginx.
+This test is a study on the Go language and the use of Docker and Nginx.
 It was conducted in a local environment and serves as an initial demonstration, with further testing needed using different types of responses and monitoring CPU/memory load.

 ## Results